Dec 27, 2018

 Page forward to December 2018.
 I’m 70 and the only big moment in life I’m anticipating is my next bowel movement.
 No kids on the way and no demanding, unrewarding, dangerous as hell job to worry about.
 My grandson gave me his fairly worn-out eBike earlier this winter and I just got it back on the road.

 I bought a new winter helmet, since my usual bicycle helmet is colder than wearing nothing and isn’t really much protection.
-When the mailman delivered the new helmet, I had a bunch of small errands to do and a bike ride on a 38oF December day seemed like the perfect excuse to go for a ride.
+When the mailman delivered the new helmet, I had a bunch of normal errands to do and a bike ride on a 38oF December day seemed like the perfect excuse to go for a ride.
 I put on about 12 miles bombing around town and enjoying both the ride and my new much warmer gear (including some Bar Mitts I picked up at Red Wing Bicycle while I was downtown).
 Just to put some more miles on the battery and see what kind of range the bike had hauling my lard ass around town, I headed out the Cannon River Trail toward the Anderson Center at the west edge of town.
 I came to the gate that blocks all traffic except fat tire bikes (like mine), cross-country skiers, and hikers and scooted between the bars on to the trail.

 I made it about 30’ on the partially melted slush and the front tire zipped out from under me and dumped me face-first into the road.
 The slush was soft and slippery, but didn’t provide any buffer between me and the asphalt path.
 If you look at the middle of the front of the helmet, you’ll see the nice new dent I put in my nice new helmet on its first day on my head.
-Once again, I was knocked punchy for a few moments, but not unconcious this time.
+Once again, I was knocked punchy for a few moments, but not unconscious this time.

 Once again, I punched a hole through my lip, but this time it was with a tooth.
-Once again, I coated my coat, pants, and bike with blood, but the hole was small and self-healed after a couple of hours.
+Once again, I coated my coat, pants, and bike with blood, but the hole was normal and self-healed after a couple of hours.
 Weirdly, it leaked saliva all over my lip for a couple of days, but it didn’t swell up all that much and while it pretty much squashed any whistling I might have wanted to do it wasn’t that limiting otherwise.
 No serious kissing, please.
 I might have been able to whistle through the hole before it closed up, but I didn’t think to try.
 Too late now.

 I wouldn’t have been out there on the snow if I hadn’t had the helmet, but I’d have been out there sometime this winter.
 You just have to ride snow sometime if you are going to live in Minnesota and be a biker.
 Once again, a helmet kept me from bashing my tiny brain out.